The Dutch king apologizes for his country's role in slavery on 150th anniversary of abolition

 Marchers wore colorful traditional clothing in a Surinamese celebration of the abolition of slavery.
 Enslaved people were banned from wearing shoes and colorful clothes, organizers said.

-“Just as we remember our forefathers on this day, we also feel free, we can wear what we want, and we can show the rest of the world that we are free.” said 72-year-old Regina Benescia-van Windt.
+“Just as we remember our forefathers on this day, we also feel free, we can wear what we want, and we can show the rest of the world that we are free.” said Regina Benescia-van Windt, 72.

 The Netherlands’ often brutal colonial history has come under renewed and critical scrutiny in the aftermath of the killing of George Floyd, a Black man, in the U.S. city of Minneapolis on May 25, 2020, and the Black Lives Matter movement.